-What does adaptive headlights mean on a BMW?
+What do adaptive headlights mean on a BMW?

 BMW adaptive headlights actively move the headlight projector left and right to illuminate the part of the road the driver is turning.

-In cars with BMW adaptive LED headlights, the headlights change the light output according to the incoming traffic.
+With BMW adaptive LED headlights, the headlights adjust their light output based on incoming traffic.
 A light camera at the top of the windshield senses the light of the vehicles approaching.